-Finding it hard to give up carbohydrates?
-This keto bread makes the switch much easier, easily being able to still have sandwiches and toast.
+Finding it hard to give up bread?
+This keto bread will make your life much easier, as it can be used for sandwiches and is perfect for toast.

 There are two ways you can make this bread.